CMIP-Data-Request/cmip7-dreq-webview/README.md

 ## Features

 - Tool to search variables of the latest versions by multiple attributes
+- Tool to browse changes of requests by different opportunities and mips by release
+- Tool to browse changes of variable definitions by release
 - Static HTML pages organized by category and record
 - Cross-linked records using unique identifiers
 - Expandable sections for long lists of values